Language Acquisition Research Group

 - Associate Professor Drew Khlentzos is a logician and teaches at the University of New England.
 Drew offers his expertise to our projects on language and logic.

 - Professor Maria Teresa Guasti teaches at the University of Milan-Bicocca, in Milan.
 Teresa works on language acquisition in typically-developing children as well as children with specific language impairment (SLI), bilingual children and bilingual children with SLI.

 - A/Prof Hirohisa Kiguchi - Hirohisa Kiguchi teaches at Miyagi Gakuin Women's University in Japan.
 Kiguchi and Rozz have collaborated on a number of projects, including children's interpretation of pseudoclefts and clefts, and they now have a project underway looking at scope properties.

-- Vincenzo Moscati teaches linguistics at the University of Siena.
+- Vincenzo Moscati is a Senior Researcher at the University of Siena.

-- Aijun Huang is Associate Professor teaching English and linguistics at the University of Suzhou.
+- Aijun Huang is Associate Professor teaching English and linguistics at Soochow University.